 Set in a landscape sculpted by Capability Brown, the festival site is only 10 minutes from the M40 and a 15 minute taxi ride from Leamington Spa.
 Trains run from Marylebone and Birmingham Moor St every half hour.

-We are taking Covid very seriously and we ask that you do too.
+We are take COVID-19 very seriously and we ask that you do too.
+Having been one of the few festivals to go ahead in 2020, we know how to deliver a Covid secure and safe festival.
 We have designed the site to facilitate this, but we ask that you be responsible for social distancing and personal hygiene.
-For further information on measures we are taking please see our COVID-19 Guidelines and Policy.
+We will continue to follow guidelines and take advice in the coming weeks.

 Whilst the festival officially closes at 8pm on Sunday, if you would like to stay over till the following morning please email your request to email@example.com.
 It will be at the festivals discretion and at your own risk.